On-line Screening Tools and Resources

 To get a better picture of where you are now, contact Shawna Haislet, Health Promotion Coordinator at email@example.com or call (319) 273-6119.

 Eating is one of life’s greatest pleasures.
 However, with the worry about appearance, weight gain, food related illnesses and change in eating environment it is not unusual to experience eating concerns while being at college.
-For more information or guidance contact UNI Health Educator with Student Wellness Services, Joan Thompson at firstname.lastname@example.org or call (319) 273-2137.
+For more information or guidance, contact Joan Thompson with Student Wellness Services at firstname.lastname@example.org or call (319) 273-2137.